Loader gif

 Certain kinds of tax debts cannot be discharged in bankruptcy.
 This generally includes income taxes, Social Security taxes and penalties you owe, or unpaid withholding tax for your employees.

-Although most back taxes cannot be discharged in bankruptcy, you may be able to have taxes discharged if they are for an income due three or more years ago and you meet certain other qualifications.
+Although most back taxes cannot be discharged in bankruptcy, you may be able to have taxes discharged if they are for an income tax return due three or more years ago and you meet certain other qualifications.
 If you owe significant back taxes you cannot pay in a reasonable period of time, you may want to ask a tax attorney or other professional about an Offer in Compromise (OIC) or other alternatives.

 2. Child support and alimony